 - Be open to other treatment options, if they are necessary, to manage your concerns.
 If you have a headache and a cough, cough medicine will nott be useful for your headache.
 Similarly, you may have other aesthetic issues that HIFU is not suitable for, so be open to different treatment options if you’re looking for a proper medical solution!

-Other non-invasive face lifting treatments
+Other non-invasive face lifting treatments in Singapore

 - LDM-Med which uses another type of ultrasound (HFUS) to provide cell massage and a completely regenerative way of generating collagen